maxstellar/maxstellar-Biome-Macro/README.md

 <div align="center" style="text-align: center;">
 <h1>maxstellar's Biome Macro</h1>
-<p> A small macro that detects biomes in the Roblox game Sol's RNG.
-This macro started as a small project to detect biomes even when I was using my PC for other things.</p>
+<p> A small macro that detects biomes in the Roblox game Sol's RNG.<br>This macro started as a small project to detect biomes even when I was using my PC for other things.</p>
 </div>

 ## Common Issues